Author name: Brianna Eisman

 How to Visualize Data as a Multi-Skilled Artist

 This article may be a little different from others on this website.
-Typically, I try to write about art techniques, and while data visualization feels somewhat foreign to a traditional painting and drawing artist, I believe it’s a necessary skill for the future of promoting and sharing art.
+Typically, I try to write about art history, unique styles and creative techniques, and while data visualization feels somewhat foreign to a traditional painting and drawing artist, I believe it’s a necessary skill for the future of promoting and sharing art.

 I have my Masters of Science degree in Business Analytics, and took classes in data analytics, visualization, and programming.
 However, I understand that many artists pursue art degrees.
 So I’m here to explain, as best I can, why artists should learn data visualization skills and how to merge creativity, color theory, and analytics to visualize data as an artist.